oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 illegal, which also means this template needs the operator's larger `/dev/shm` the same way the GLM-5.2 bundle does.

-**Authentication is this template's own addition, not upstream's.** DeepSeek Harness documents its web server as having no TLS, no auth and no origin policy, and its agent runs shell commands in the container — so unlike OpenCode there is no password flag to switch on. dsh therefore stays on `127.0.0.1:3080` and the single published port is a pinned Caddy reverse proxy enforcing HTTP basic auth, with `header_up Host {upstream_hostport}` so dsh only ever sees the loopback authority it already trusts (the container cannot know the public host:port the node will assign, so `trustedHosts` cannot be configured against it).
-The hop is plain HTTP because the node publishes a plain TCP port: the password travels in cleartext, and the container boundary rather than the password is the real isolation. `DSH_WEB_PASSWORD` (12+ chars) is mandatory and gated before anything downloads.
+**Authentication and TLS are this template's own additions, not upstream's.** DeepSeek Harness documents its web server as having no TLS, no auth and no origin policy, and its agent runs shell commands in the container — so unlike OpenCode there is no password flag to switch on. dsh therefore stays on `127.0.0.1:3080` and the published port is a pinned Caddy reverse proxy that terminates TLS and enforces HTTP basic auth, with `header_up Host {upstream_hostport}` so dsh only ever sees the loopback authority it already trusts (the container cannot know the public host:port the node will assign, so `trustedHosts` cannot be configured against it).
+`DSH_WEB_PASSWORD` (12+ chars) is mandatory and gated before anything downloads.

+TLS is load-bearing rather than hardening: browsers gate `crypto.randomUUID()` — along with `crypto.subtle`, the clipboard API and service workers — to **secure contexts**, and dsh's workspace picker calls it.
+Over plain `http://` to a remote host the UI dies with `crypto.randomUUID is not a function` at a step you cannot skip.
+The certificate is self-signed and regenerated per launch (openssl, falling back to the `cryptography` module), since the container never learns the hostname it is reached by; accepting the browser warning is what creates the secure context.

+**Two ports are published, and the second is a workaround for the node.** ocean-node builds every endpoint as `http://<nodeHost>:<hostPort>` (`compute_engine_docker.ts`) with no way for a template to declare a scheme, so the URL handed out for the TLS port has the wrong one.
+Container port **8443** carries the UI — take that endpoint and type `https://` in front of it.
+Container port **8080** serves a single static page saying exactly that, turning a dead link into an instruction. `DSH_TLS=off` reverts to a plain-HTTP proxy on 8080, correct only when reaching the service through an SSH tunnel, because localhost is a secure context by itself.
+A node-side fix (an optional scheme on the template, honoured when the endpoint URL is built) would remove the second port entirely.

 **It ships a skills library.** dsh reads the same `SKILL.md` format and discovery roots as other skills-aware agents, at these tiers (lower number wins):